Why Are Catalytic Converters So Valuable?

 You may have heard of people sneaking around in the dead of night and taking bits of people's cars, but did you know that 9 times out of 10 they're probably stealing a catalytic converter?
 Catalytic converters are a precious piece of kit and can fetch a hefty price when sold or scrapped, which is why criminals go to such lengths to get their hands on them.

-But why do scrap yards pay so much money for catalytic converters?
+But why are catalytic converters so valuable?
 And will your car survive without one?
 If you've been asking yourself these very questions then you're in the right place.
 Today we're going to talk you through the purpose of a catalytic converter, why it's so valuable, and what you should do if you wake up and find out yours has gone missing!

 Catalytic converters have been fitted to cars since 1992, and nowadays every car (except the fancy new electric ones) will have a catalytic converter to help clean harmful gases from your car's exhaust emissions.

-A series of chemical reactions that take place in the catalytic converter change gases such as carbon monoxide, nitric oxide, hydrocarbons, and nitrogen dioxide, all of which are harmful to the environment, into less harmful by-products.
+A series of chemical reactions that take place in the catalytic converter change gases such as carbon monoxide, nitric oxide, hydrocarbons, and nitrogen dioxide, into less harmful by-products.

 The inside of a catalytic converter has a distinct honeycomb appearance and is coated with a catalyst that aids in processing the exhaust gases.
 Without a catalytic converter, your car would be spouting all kinds of harmful chemicals into the atmosphere.